Discount Disneyland Tickets Buying Guide

-This guide to discount Disneyland & Disney California Adventure tickets offers money-saving tips & recommended sellers of park admission and where not to buy to avoid scams.
+This guide to Disneyland & Disney California Adventure tickets explains how to buy discounted park admission, with money-saving tips & recommended sellers of park admission and where not to buy to avoid scams.
 We cover potential price increases, deals at grocery stores or from AAA, and pros & cons of Park Hoppers.
-(Updated November 24, 2022.)
+(Updated May 5, 2023.)

 If all you want to know is the cheapest, best, and safest place to buy Disneyland tickets, our top recommendation is Get Away Today.
 These Disneyland tickets are delivered via email immediately after buying and can be used right after you receive them.
 So no delay whatsoever.
 These are “tier-less tickets,” which means they can be used on any date.

 This is one an authorized seller of Disneyland tickets that we recommend due to their exceptional customer service and flexibility, both of which are superior to what Disney offers directly (call centers are currently short-staffed, making speaking with a person at Disney “challenging” to say the least).
 These low prices coupled with Get Away Today’s “Best Price Guarantee” makes them our recommended ticket seller.